The vibration analysis tool shows the signal spektrum measured by the sensor.

 While moving the mouse pointer along the diagram, the cross hair shows the frequency in Hz at a certain position and calculates the corresponding rpm simultaneously.
 This way, vibrations can be related to rpm at certain rotating parts of the heli, such as main rotor, tail rotor, motor etc.

 My T-rex 450 has some strange vibrations after rebuilding it (crash due pilot error).
 This could be seen on a moving rotor disc while the heli has been running on the ground.
 In addition to this the tail fin was oscillating and some noise could be heared too.

 As first step it is always recommended to do a test run on the bench without main and tail blades.
 During this we can see things like uneven shafts or broken bearings.

 Disassembling the complete main head i found a bent spindle shaft and replaced it.
 Now the spectrum looks like this:

-At the next step i took a look on the tail.
+At the next step i took a look at the tail.
 Here we have 2 possibilities, either the tail hub including the blade grips or the tail shaft itself seems to be the problem.
 I had a new tail shaft handy and tried this first, it tooks the peak down a lot now.

 All has been done now, defective parts have been sorted out and replaced, the system is balanced as best as we can now.
 Some vibrations will be left of course but not as much as they disturb the control loops.
-We got hughe improvements here and the heli flies much better now.
+We got huge improvements here and the heli flies much better now.